 - 1. The student's cost of attendance, which itemizes the cost of attending for the period of the award (usually a full academic year of two semesters). - A display of the family contribution (total resources), the calculated amount that the family is expected to contribute toward educational expenses. - 3.
-A listing of the amounts and types of aid for which the student is eligible. - Instructions for submitting follow-up documents so that funds may be credited to the student's account.
+A listing of the amounts and types of aid for which the student is eligible. - 4.
+Instructions for submitting follow-up documents so that funds may be credited to the student's account.

 The financial need listed on the award letter is the difference between the Cost of Attendance and the Expected Family Contribution (Total Resources).
-Usually, the total amount of aid that is awarded equals the financial need.
+Usually, the total amount of financial aid awarded is equal to the financial need.